andrew/ultimate-awesome/README.md

 - [awesome-workplaces-slovenia](https://github.com/otobrglez/awesome-workplaces-slovenia) - Awesome workplaces in Slovenia 🇸🇮.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .
-- [awesome-adventjs](https://github.com/borjapazr/awesome-adventjs) - 🎅🎄 A collection of awesome resources related to the adventJS challenge  by @midudev.
+- [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
+It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
+Stay updated with the latest advancement.
 - [awesome-booru](https://github.com/celsriseup/awesome-booru) -  A curated list of awesome booru links.
 - [SecondaryAwesomeCollection](https://github.com/DeepTecher/SecondaryAwesomeCollection) - 收集深度学习相关的awesome 资源列表,欢迎补充.
 - [Data-Engineering-Roadmap](https://github.com/ErdemOzgen/Data-Engineering-Roadmap) - Roadmap for Data Engineering.